SviatoslavBeiar/Weather-Alert-Service/README.md

 # Weather Alert Service

+# Overview
-## Overview
+Overview
-Weather Alert Service is a Go-based microservice that provides:
+Weather Alert Service is a Go-based microservice focusing on verified email subscriptions before sending any alerts.
+Users must confirm their subscription via email; only then will they receive automated notifications when defined weather conditions are met.

+## Key Features
+### Current Weather Retrieval
-- Retrieving current weather data for cities
+- Fetch the latest weather data (temperature, humidity, sky condition) for any city.

-- User subscriptions to weather alerts based on custom conditions with email confiramatioin
-- Automated daily email notifications when conditions are met
+### Email‑Confirmed Subscriptions
+ - Users subscribe with a custom condition (e.g., temp<0), receive a confirmation email, and only verified email addresses will be alerted.

+### Automated Alerts
+- A daily cron job evaluates registered conditions and sends alerts only for verified subscriptions.

-This service uses Gin for HTTP handling, GORM for MySQL interactions, and Google Wire for dependency injection.
+### This service uses Gin for HTTP handling, GORM for MySQL interactions, and Google Wire for dependency injection.

 ## Architecture